 We celebrate National Homeownership Month each June, but this year, we are particularly aware of the important role “home” plays in our lives.
 We have spent the past year quarantining, working, and learning from home.
 More than 140,000 individuals and families purchased a home in Virginia over the past 12 months, setting down roots in the commonwealth, starting a family, and building a community.
+It’s important to be aware of the financial benefits of homeownership as well.

 There are many reasons homeownership continues to be an important part of the American Dream.
 One key benefit of homeownership is financial.
 Owning a home is the primary way in which Americans build wealth.
 Homeownership promotes financial stability.
 Nearly 75% of Americans said that buying a home is a good investment, a share that has remained relatively constant for years.